litegraph-tsx/litegraph.tsx/ROADMAP.md

 - [x] Enable ES6 classes in LiteGraph

-- [ ] Automated class conversion using lebab
+- [x] Automated class conversion using lebab

 - [ ] Manual class conversion and movement of methods and properties into classes

+- [ ] Clean up global.X, LiteGraph.X class attachments

+- [ ] Ensure all cases of previously globally available methods are bound to LiteGraph.method()

+- [ ] Ensure all of the previously global variables are in the correct module.

 - [ ] Shunt migration of ES6 classes along with version as it affects 3 spots in ComfyUI for ContextMenu